AngelProtocolFinance/ap-documentation/src/functional/getting-started/creating-your-ast.md

 ## Step 1: Wallet Creation

-You’ll need a tokenized asset wallet to interact with your AST.
+You will need a tokenized asset wallet to interact with your AST.
 Already have a wallet for tokenized assets?
-Great, you’re all set!
+Great, you are all set!
 Skip to the next section.
 New to tokenized assets?
 No problem!
 You can quickly and easily set up your wallet with simply an email address using Web3Auth wallet.

 ## Step 2: About

-Once you have your wallet setup, you’re ready to begin creating your AST.
+Once you have your wallet setup, you are ready to begin creating your AST.
 In this section you can provide basic information like name and brief description/tagline.

 ![about](../../assets/screenshots/about-ast.png "about AST Launchpad")